bicarbon8/automated-functional-testing/packages/aft-testrail/README.md

 - **accesskey** - [REQUIRED] the access key (or password) for the above user
 - **projectid** - the TestRail project containing test suites to be used in test execution. _(Required only if `planid` is not set)_
 - **suiteids** - an array of TestRail suites containing test cases to be used in test execution. _(Required only if `planid` is not set)_
-- **planid** - an existing TestRail Plan to be used for logging test results if `testrail-logging-plugin` is referenced and enabled and used for controlling execution of tests. _(NOTE: if no value is specified for `planid` and `testrail-logging-plugin` is enabled, a new TestRail Plan will be created using the suites specified in `suiteids` and the `projectid`)_
+- **planid** - an existing TestRail Plan to be used for logging test results if `testrail-reporting-plugin` is referenced and enabled and used for controlling execution of tests. _(NOTE: if no value is specified for `planid` and `testrail-reporting-plugin` is enabled, a new TestRail Plan will be created using the suites specified in `suiteids` and the `projectid`)_
 - **cacheDurationMs** - the maximum number of milliseconds to cache responses from TestRail's API _(defaults to 300000)_

 ## Usage